Hypervideo: History

-Rise of hypervideo
+Mainstream Use

-As the first steps in hypervideo were taken in the late 1980s, it would appear that hypervideo is taking unexpectedly long to realize its potential.
-Many experiments (HyperCafe, HyperSoap) have not been extensively followed up on, and authoring tools are at the moment available from only a small number of providers.
+The first steps in hypervideo were taken in the late 1980s.
+Many experiments (HyperCafe, HyperSoap) have not been extensively explored further, and authoring tools are currently only available from a small number of providers.

-As the amount of video content increases and becomes available, the possibilities for linking video increase even faster.
-Digital libraries are constantly growing, of which video is an important part.
-News outlets have amassed vast video archives, which could be useful in education and historical research.
-Direct searching of pictures or videos, a much harder task than indexing and searching text, could be greatly facilitated by hypervideo methods.
+Smith et al. wrote in 2002 "Digital libraries are growing in popularity and scope, and video is an important component of such archives.
+All major news services have vast video archives, valuable footage that would be of use in education, historical research, even entertainment" Direct searching of pictures or videos, a much harder task than indexing and searching text, could be greatly improved by hypervideo methods.

 Concepts and technical challenges

 Hypervideo is challenging, compared to hyperlinked text, due to the unique difficulty video presents in node segmentation; that is, separating a video into algorithmically identifiable, linkable content.

-Video, at its most basic, is a time sequence of images, which are in turn simply two dimensional arrays of color information.
+Videos, fundamentally, are a sequence of images displaying information.
 In order to segment a video into meaningful pieces (objects in images, or scenes within videos), it is necessary to provide a context, both in space and time, to extract meaningful elements from this image sequence.
 Humans are naturally able to perform this task, but it's desirable to do so algorithmically.
 Developing a method to achieve this, however, is a complex problem.
 At an NTSC frame rate of 30 frames per second, even a short video of 30 seconds comprises 900 frames.
 The identification of distinct video elements would be tedious if human intervention were required for every frame.
 For moderate amounts of video material, manual segmentation is clearly unrealistic.

 From the standpoint of time, the smallest unit of a video is a single frame.
 Node segmentation could be performed at the frame level—a straightforward task as a frame is easily identifiable.
 However, a single frame cannot contain video information, since videos are necessarily dynamic.
 Analogously, a single word separated from a text does not convey meaning.
-Thus it is necessary to consider the scene, which is the next level of temporal organization.
+Thus, it is necessary to consider the scene, which is the next level of temporal organization.
 A scene can be defined as the minimum sequential set of frames that conveys meaning.
 This is an important concept for hypervideo, as one might wish a hypervideo link to be active throughout one scene, though not in the next.
 Scene granularity is therefore natural in the creation of hypervideo.
 Consequently, hypervideo requires algorithms capable of detecting scene transitions.
 One can imagine coarser levels of temporal organization: scenes can be grouped together to form a narrative sequence, which in turn are grouped to form a video.
 From the point of view of node segmentation, however, these concepts are not as critical.